 - Grease a round baking tin approx 25cm in diameter (the original recipe said 22cm, I used a 27cm one), pour in your batter, and bake in the preheated oven for 40-45 minutes.

-- Obviously, ice cream isn’t so practical for a picnic, but if you’re having this at home it tastes wonderful served with coconut ice cream and caramel sauce (there is a recipe for salted butterscotch caramel in the book, or try my simple caramel sauce).
+- Obviously, ice cream isn’t so practical for a picnic, but if you’re having this at home it tastes wonderful served with coconut ice cream and caramel sauce (there is a recipe for salted butterscotch caramel in the book).